bluesat-archive/numbat-embedded/README.md

 # Adding new modules

+WARNING: Do not leave empty lines with tabs in the Makefile.
+They are counted as empty recipes and can lead to unexpected and hard to debug issues.

 Adding new numbat modules involves creating a new folder in the `modules` directory with at least one `.c` and `.prx` file, as well as modifying the top-level makefile.

 To add a new module to the Makefile, open it up and copy one of the existing modules.
 You will need to change the `MODULE_NAME`, as well as the compilation steps.
 For each source file in your module, you will want to: